Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 💡 Pro Tip: Tag Notes in Plottr with the places you’ve brainstormed they apply to.
 This way, you can filter your notes by specific places and recall every important detail that’s relevant to that place.

-Eight Tips for Writing Vivid Settings
+Eight Tips for Planning Vivid Story Settings

 Here are eight tips for planning settings that will linger in readers’ minds.